isabella232/office-developer-exchange-docs.de-DE/docs/web-service-reference/moveitem-operation.md

 ### <a name="comments"></a>Comments

-Der **MoveItem** -Vorgang zeigt den Erfolg an, wenn die Migration erfolgreich war.
+Der **MoveItem-Vorgang** zeigt an, ob die Verschiebung erfolgreich war.

 ### <a name="successful-response-elements"></a>Erfolgreiche Antwortelemente